reedoh/CIL_academy_module2_python-challenge/README.md

 Encoding and DEcoding
 ======================
-This is an assined task by CIL_academy_module
+This is an assigned task by CIL_academy_module
-:w
+Thank you